Privacy

 What's Virgin Money's Privacy Policy all about?

-This policy sets out how Virgin Money handles your personal information and explains the measures we have taken to make sure we abide by the Privacy Act 1988 (Cth), (Privacy Act) which includes the Australian Privacy Principles.
+This policy sets out how Virgin Money handles your personal information (including credit information and credit eligibility information) and explains the measures we have taken to make sure we abide by the Privacy Act 1988 (Cth), (Privacy Act) including Division 3 of Part IIIA and the Australian Privacy Principles as well as the Privacy (Credit Reporting) Code 2014 (CR Code).

-It also aims to answer all the questions you might have about how we collect, hold, use and disclose your personal information.
+It also aims to answer all the questions you might have about how we collect, hold, use and disclose your personal information (including credit information and credit eligibility information).

 For the purposes of this Privacy Policy, “Virgin Money’’ or “we” means Virgin Money Australia, a division of Bank of Queensland Limited (ABN 32 009 656 740) and each of its related bodies corporate, including Virgin Money (Australia) Pty Limited ABN 75 103 478 897 and Virgin Money Financial Services Pty Ltd (ABN 51 113 285 395).
 Virgin Group Companies means businesses that are part of the Virgin family.